 Abstract: Progesterone only methods are often prescribed for breastfeeding women.
-The main halachic concern with progesterone only preparations is their propensity to cause spotting.
+The main halachic concern with progesterone only preparations is their propensity to cause vaginal bleeding and spotting.
 This often, but not always, causes the woman to become niddah.
 Patients should be aware of what to anticipate prior to starting this method.
 Patients should be counseled to consult with their rabbis before abandoning this method because of spotting, as halachic solutions can sometimes be found

-Progesterone only methods are most commonly available as the various brands of "minipill."
-Injections are also available; capsules are no longer used.
+Progestin only methods are a form of hormonal contraception that includes one of a number of artificial progesterones .
+They are available as the various brands of oral pills ("minipill"), injections, and subdermal capsules .
 These methods are generally prescribed for women for whom estrogen use is not desired.
 This includes breastfeeding women, as progesterone only preparations are less likely to have a negative impact on milk supply .

 However, sometimes this spotting may not be of halachic consequence and therefore, a woman should consult her rabbi before precipitously abandoning the method.
 She should also be counseled that it takes time for the body to adjust to the new hormonal environment.
 Spotting may improve after the first month or two of use, and she should be prepared to test the method for this period of time before abandoning it.

 Care should be taken prior to recommending the depot methods of administering progesterone.
 Not only is spotting a concern, but this method is typically associated even more than the minipill with very irregular, erratic, and unpredictable bleeding.
 Furthermore, the drug remains in the woman's body for a number of months.
 Therefore, there is little that can be done to help alleviate the situation.
 Implants under the skin do not constitute a barrier to mikveh immersion.